 \subsection{Hardware Implementation}

-To ensure that trajectories generated by our framework can be robustly deployed on real systems, we set up a rebar scenario and perform online executions on a quadrupedal rebar-tying robot -- Chotu.
-We employ an MPC-WBC tracking controller modified from \cite{sleiman2021unified}.
+To ensure that trajectories generated by our framework can be robustly deployed on real systems, we set up a rebar scenario and performed trials onboard a quadrupedal rebar-tying robot -- Chotu.
+We employed an MPC-WBC tracking controller modified from \cite{sleiman_unified_2021}.
 The MPC solves a similar centroidal dynamics optimization as (\ref{eq:whole_to}) at 100 Hz but with the fixed contact sequence from our framework.
 An end-effector constraint is added to accurately track the reference swing foot trajectory, which is crucial to successful rebar traversing.
 The WBC solves a hierarchical QP at 500 Hz.
 The state estimator fuses IMU data, joint encoders, and motion capture inputs to provide accurate body position information.

 We validate the trajectories generated by our framework on one real-world example.
 As shown in Fig.~\ref{fig:exp3_spaced_grid_and_plans} (a) and (b), the robot Chotu is commanded to move from the top left corner of the rebar grid to the middle right with an obstacle is blocking in the way Fig.~\ref{fig:exp3_spaced_grid_and_plans} (c) demonstrates a favorable tracking performance with insignificant body pose and foot error regarding the body pose and foot locations.